This article discusses some of the funding options and sources of advice available to charities and voluntary organisations.

 Some lottery funding programmes are open to individuals.

 The Directory of Social Change has published ‘Guide to Grants for Individuals In Need’ by Ian Pembridge.
-This can be found in the Commons Library and may be available to constituents in larger public libraries.
+This can be found on the Commons Library resources page, (parliamentary login required) and may be available to constituents in larger public libraries.

 Disabled Facilities Grants

 Mandatory Disabled Facilities Grants (DFGs) are available from local authorities in England and Wales and the Housing Executive in Northern Ireland.
 They are issued subject to a means test and are available for essential adaptations to give disabled people better freedom of movement into and around their homes, and to give access to essential facilities within the home.

 Scotland operates a different system whereby grant assistance may be available for disabled adaptations, although it is not issued in the form of a DFG.

 See below for details of the schemes in each country: